Enjoy the colourful Tulips

 Finding somewhere more permanent can be a challenge.
 Some travellers opt for a live-in job such as being an Au Pair or working in a hostel which takes care of finding employment and somewhere to live in the one hit.
 As per the working holiday agreement you will need to register at the local council in which you are living.

-Mostly in Amsterdam but there are employment opportunities in other large towns/areas such as Rotterdam, The Hague, Haarlem, Leiden and Utrecht.
+Most work in The Netherlands for travellers is found in Amsterdam.
+However, there are employment opportunities in other large towns or areas such as Rotterdam, The Hague, Haarlem, Leiden and Utrecht.

 There are a number of ways to find work in The Netherlands.
 Jobs are usually advertised in the newspapers.
 You will be pleased to know that the papers have many English-language job advertisements on the vacancy pages.
 But many travellers register with a recruitment agency of which there are hundreds.
 Branches of job agencies can be found on major streets in Amsterdam.
 They include large world-wide recruitment agencies such as Adecco, Hays, Page Personnel, Randstad, Walters People, Manpower, Kelly, etc. Also look in the Golden Gids (Yellow Pages: www.goudengids.nl) or look up Uitzendbureaus (Recruitment Agencies) in the telephone directory to locate recruitment agencies.